Tipflation: Role of tech companies and social pressure

 Tipflation further traces its origins to the increase of digital payment systems and the creation of digital tip jars.
 Many reports on the increased phenomenon of tipflation involves the technology developed by fintech firms such as Square (a subsidiary of Block), Toast, and Clover (a subsidiary of Fiserv), the three largest makers of digital tip software.
-All three companies manufacture integrated hardware and software services which not only have expanded the ability for small businesses to accept payments by card or contactless, and at the merchant's discretion come with prompts to add gratuity.
+All three companies manufacture integrated hardware and software services which not only have expanded the ability for small businesses to accept payments by card or contactless, but at the merchant's discretion come with prompts to add gratuity.

 These systems, most frequently in the form of a tablet, can request a tip prior to receiving the full completion of a paid service.
 The format of the tablet also displays, either directly through the screen or through hand movement patterns, how much a person tips to not only the employee, but also everybody else waiting in line.
 Guilt-tipping is often coined to describe the social pressure that this situation creates.
 Etiquette researchers, such as Diane Gottsman, has phrased this phenomenon as consumers being "overwhelmed by the little piece of technology looking them in the face".
 An article from Vox also has raised concerns that tips collected through digital payment systems can also be subject to digital payment systems' fees as part of the overall revenue collected.